Christian Brothers College High School: Performing arts

-The Cerre Players, headed by Thomas Murray and Ed Goetz, are noted for performance- plays and musicals that have included High School Musical On Stage!, A Few Good Men, Urinetown, Les Miserables, Footloose, Jesus Christ Superstar, Beauty and the Beast, Crazy for You, How to Succeed in Business Without Really Trying, Oklahoma!, and Sweeney Todd.
+The Cerre Players, headed by Peter Banholzer, are noted for performance-plays and musicals that have included High School Musical On Stage!, A Few Good Men, Urinetown, Les Miserables, Footloose, Jesus Christ Superstar, Beauty and the Beast, Crazy for You, How to Succeed in Business Without Really Trying, Oklahoma!, and Sweeney Todd.
 Murray completed his 100th production at CBC with Little Shop of Horrors.

 The new theatre, Gundaker Theater, opened in 2003 when CBC moved to the West County campus.

 The CBC Music Program, informally called the "Band of Brothers", primarily plays jazz and rock-style music.
 The choral groups include "The Cadet Chorus" and the premier group "Brothers in Harmony".
 The CBC Drum-line is noted for novelty cadences like "Canosaurus" and "High Voltage".
 The Band of Brothers, Brothers in Harmony, and the Drum-line are CBC's primary performing and touring groups.
 CBC also offers classes in Piano, Guitar, Music Practicum and a Beginning Band.